userexperior-technologies/integration-guide/docs/reactnative.md

       ```
     ![](https://i.ibb.co/JHRxhfj/Screenshot-2020-06-01-at-18-59-35.png)

+    ` Note: Now the integration is completed, build the app.
+Install app and test it on REAL DEVICES ONLY.
+After performing activities minimize the app.
+UserExperior will upload the data, which could be seen within 2-3 minutes on the UserExperior portal.`

     **Manual Integration**
     1. In XCode, in the project navigator, right click `Libraries` ➜ `Add Files to [your project's name]`
     2. Go to `node_modules` ➜ `react-native-user-experior` and add `RNUserExperior.xcodeproj`